ErillLab/cgb/cgb_install.md

 which should return:
 `/usr/bin/hmmsearch`

+#### COG
+In order to query COG with HMMER to assing COG IDs to orthologous groups, you'll need to first download a HMM file for the COG database.
+A HMM version of the COG database has been assembled by [Dibrova et al. (2017)  Biol Direct.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5706428/), and can be downloaded from the authors [website](https://depo.msu.ru/public/request_hmm_data/hmm.zip).

+Once donwloaded, simply gunzip and create database with hmmpress:
+`hmmpress COG_database.hmm`
+(you can delete the COG_database.hmm file after this)

 #### eggNOG
 In order to query eggNOG with HMMER to assign NOGs to orthologous groups, you'll need to first download the current version of the [eggNOG database](http://eggnogdb.embl.de/#/app/downloads).
 You can download any NOG compilation that you deem applicable to your analyses, but for generality the [BactNog](http://eggnogdb.embl.de/download/eggnog_4.5/data/bactNOG/bactNOG.hmm.tar.gz) compilation is recommended.